 At Tenant CS, we strongly advise our clients to negotiate an effective rent review clause (i.e. factoring in all incentives) to ensure that the new rent that the landlord proposes is not subject to false inflation.

-You can read more about the difference between face and effective market reviews here.
+You can read more about the difference between face and effective market rent reviews here.

-In many cases, market rent is reviewed six months after you have signed your new lease.
+When it comes to renewals, it's common for market rent to be reviewed six months after you have signed your new lease.
 In an ideal world, you want to know what the new market rent will be BEFORE you sign your lease.

 Another element of the rent review process that can trip up tenants is when a tenant has to dispute a new rental amount.
 Here's how it works: